thipokch/docker-ethminer/README.md

-# Ethereum CUDA Miner
+# Ethereum CUDA Miner (NSFMiner)

 ### Docker container for Ethereum mining with CUDA.

 Simple and easy to run, if you have a Nvidia GPU and want to mine eth.

-**Note:** This image builds ethminer, which is an activily maintained Genoil fork <https://github.com/ethereum-mining/ethminer>
+**Note:** This image builds nsfminer, which is an activily maintained fork of <https://github.com/no-fee-ethereum-mining/nsfminer> (EthMiner, but with support for newer CUDA)

 ### Requirements
 - Nvidia drivers for your GPU, you can get them here: [Nvidia drivers](http://www.nvidia.com/Download/index.aspx)